Photo by Natalie Rowe

 Additional Nutritional Needs of a Cat

-In addition to cats’ protein requirements, they are also deficient and/or can’t make certain amino acids and nutrients needed for their survival.
-Thus, it is necessary for cats to get them from food.
-These include the amino acids arginine, taurine, methionine, and cysteine, as well as vitamins such as vitamin B (niacin) and vitamin D. When researching commercial cat foods, it is important to ensure these are part of the ingredients.
-Many of these important amino acids and nutrients are primarily obtained from animal products (e.g., liver, protein, fat) which further highlights the importance of a diet high in animal protein.
+In addition to cats’ protein requirements, they are also deficient and/or can’t make certain nutrients that are needed for their survival.
+Instead, they must get these nutrients from the foods they eat.
+Important dietary nutrients include the amino acids arginine, taurine, methionine, and cysteine, as well as vitamins such as vitamin B (niacin) and vitamin D. Many of these important nutrients are primarily obtained from animal products (e.g., liver, protein, fat), which further highlights the importance of a diet high in animal protein.
+When researching commercial cat foods, it is important to ensure that these nutrients are part of the ingredients.
 If you are unsure if your cat’s current diet contains these nutrients, ask your veterinarian.

 This information leads many researchers to recommend canned food because of its higher water content (70%-80% water) over dry food (10%-12% water).
 Other ways to ensure your cat gets enough water include offering more options for drinking, such as multiple water bowls throughout the house, a kitty water fountain, or letting a faucet drip on occasion to entice them to drink.